GenomiqueENS/toulligQC/README.md

      Write the mean qscore extracted from the log file provided by albacore in the statistics files according to the barcodes

      date
-      Return the date of a Minion run from the log file provided by albacore in researching the date in the run id field
+      Returns the date of a Minion run from the log file provided by albacore in researching the date in the run id field

      stat_generation
-        Generate a dictionary of statistics such as quartile, std for the creation of a log file like aozan from the          summary log provided by albacore
+        Generates a dictionary of statistics such as quartile, std for the creation of a log file like aozan from the          summary log provided by albacore

     barcode_pie_chart
-        Plot the barcode pie chart from the selection of barcodes
+        Plots the barcode pie chart from the selection of barcodes

     reads_size_selection_barcode
-        Plot the histogram of reads size by bins of 100 for the barcode choosed from design file
+        Plots the histogram of reads size by bins of 100 for the barcode choosed from design file

     statistics_read_size
-        Get statistics on the fastq from the file containing the fastq bz2 files decompressed
+        Gets statistics on the fastq from the file containing the fastq bz2 files decompressed

     histogram_count_reads
-        Plot the histogram of count of different types of reads: template, complement, full_2D from albacore log file
+        Plots the histogram of count of different types of reads: template, complement, full_2D from albacore log file

     quality_reads_boxplot
-        Plot a boxplot of reads quality
+        Plots a boxplot of reads quality

     channel_count
-        Plot an histogram of channel count
+        Plots an histogram of channel count

     read_time
-        Plot an histogram of reads length
+        Plots an histogram of reads length

     minion_flowcell_layout
-        Represent the layout of a minion flowcell
+        Represents the layout of a minion flowcell

     plot_performance(pore_measure)
-        Plot the pore performance in terms of reads per pore
+        Plots the pore performance in terms of reads per pore
         parameters: pore_measure: reads number per pore

     get_selection
-       Return the selection of barcode from the design file
+       Returns the selection of barcode from the design file

     statistics_dataframe
         Presents statitstics retrieved from statistics files in the statistics directory for each barcode as a dataframe to make the reading easier.

     read_size_total
-       Plot an histogram of reads size by bins of 100 for all barcodes
+       Plots an histogram of reads size by bins of 100 for all barcodes

 ## 2)getter1D